choang94/yfinance/README.md

 Then, go to Athena and choose the database that contains the table and start querying the data directly from s3 bucket.

-For example, I did a query to get the highest "high" every hour of each stock. (check query.sql) Then download the result in csv file, under "result.csv" and read that file in a jupyter notebook to do a couple of visualizations using matplotlib and seaborn.
+For example, I did a query to get the highest "high" every hour of each stock and another query to get the lowest "low" of each stock. (check query.sql) Then download the results in csv file, under "result.csv" and "result2.csv", accordingly.
+Then, I read those files in a jupyter notebook to do a couple of visualizations using matplotlib and seaborn.
 (Check Analysis.pdf and Analysis.ipynb)

 Note: finance_data.zip is the data that I retrieved from s3 bucket